Photo by Cheryl Landes

 Dozens of local vendors fill two large meeting rooms and the hallway in the hotel’s conference center.
 They’re selling art, crafts, jewelry, and food.

-During my stroll through the market tonight, I saw jewelry made from paper and copper, soaps, toys with catnip, homemade dog treats, jam, canned olives and garlic, cookies, locally roasted coffee and hazelnuts, coasters made from recycled glass, and beautiful throw rugs made from Pendleton wool scraps.
+During our stroll through the market tonight, we saw jewelry made from paper and copper, soaps, toys with catnip, homemade dog treats, jam, canned olives and garlic, cookies, locally roasted coffee and hazelnuts, coasters made from recycled glass, and beautiful throw rugs made from Pendleton wool scraps.
 And that’s barely scratching the surface.

 We also heard a special concert by the Vancouver Symphony Orchestra featuring holiday classics.
 The hour-long concert ended with the orchestra backing the audience in singing “The Twelve Days of Christmas.”